DAY 1: CUSCO CITY TOUR

 DAY 4: CUSCO – RAINBOW MOUNTAIN – CUSCO

-We will pick you up from your hotel foyer at the delightful hour of 4am and begin our incredible Rainbow Mountain Trek Adventure.
-We set out on our 3-hour scenic drive through the South Valley, there are amazing views of farming Inca terraces, valleys and rocky mountains.
+We will pick you up from your hotel lobby at the fabulous hour of 4 am and begin our incredible Rainbow Mountain Trek Adventure.
+As we set out on our 3-hour scenic drive through the South Valley, you will see views of farming Inca terraces, valleys, and rocky mountains.

-Once we reach the trail-head (beginning of the Trail), we have a hot breakfast before beginning our hike along a flowing stream.
-You will be impressed by the herds of alpacas and llamas all around you.
-You will have continuos views of the Ausangate Mountain as we hike through different villages and interact with the indigenous people, who are still living in their traditional means.
+Once you reach the trail-head (beginning of the Trail), you will have a hot breakfast before beginning our hike along the river.
+You will see herds of alpacas and llamas all around you and have views of Ausangate Mountain as we hike through different villages and interact with the indigenous people who still live traditionally.

-We reach our destination – the Rainbow Mountains (5,020m /16,466ft) after a short 1.5 hour hike.
-After being awed by their beauty, you will have time to explore the area.
-You can take pictures and savor the environment.
-We will spend approximately 30 minutes at the top.
+We reach our destination – the Rainbow Mountains (5,020m /16,466ft) after a short 1.5-hour hike, where you will have time to explore the area.
+You can take pictures and savor the environment as we spend approximately 30 minutes at the top.

 - Meals: hot breakfast & lunch